 A special night of celebration of life.
-This is how the 2019 Pequeno Príncipe Gala can be defined.
-The event was held in October 11th, in New York City, in the year that Pequeno Príncipe Hospital celebrates its centennial.
-The supporters on behalf of the cause of pediatric health was welcomed to the sumptuous halls of Gotham Hall, located in the heart of Manhattan, in an event that brought together haute cuisine and solidarity.
+This is how the Pequeno Príncipe Gala 2019, held on October 11, in New York City, can be defined, in the year that the Pequeno Príncipe Hospital celebrated its 100 years of history.
+Supporters of the cause of children’s health were welcomed in the elegant halls of Gotham Hall, located in the heart of Manhattan, at an event that brought together haute cuisine and solidarity.

-The renowned French chef Claude Troisgros, the Gala’s patron and curator, invited a team of gastronomy stars to sign the dinner’s exclusive menu.
-The night’s delicious meals were prepared by him and by the chefs Alex Atala, Daniel Boulud, Helena Rizzo, and Thomas Troisgros.
+The trendy French chef Claude Troisgros, patron and curator of the Gala, invited a team of gastronomic stars to sign the exclusive dinner menu.
+The delicious evening dishes were prepared by him and chefs Alex Atala, Daniel Boulud, Helena Rizzo, and Thomas Troisgros.

-The Pequeno Príncipe Gala’s co-chairs were Pequeno Príncipe’s ambassador Daniele Giacomazzi Behring and Amalia Spinardi Thompson Motta, and the MCs were the journalists Mila Burns and Pedro Andrade.
-The event also honored Brazilian scientist Lygia da Veiga Pereira, North-American entrepreneur Paul J. Fribourg and journalist Paula Zahn, who in their trajectories have made important contributions to building a society with more opportunities of health and life for all.
+The Pequeno Príncipe Gala had as co-chairs the philanthropic investors from Pequeno Príncipe, Daniele Giacomazzi Behring – who is also the institution’s ambassador – and Amalia Spinardi Thompson Motta.
+The masters of ceremonies were journalists Mila Burns and Pedro Andrade.
+The event also has as honoree the Brazilian scientist Lygia da Veiga Pereira, the American businessman Paul J. Fribourg and the journalist Paula Zahn, who in their trajectories have made important contributions to a society with more opportunities for health and life for all.

-During the night, the Gala’s participants had an opportunity to further their support for the cause of children and teenagers’ health participating in an auction, with various lots offered.
-The action counted on the support of renowned brands – IWC Schaffhausen, Montblanc, and PatBO –, important jewelry designers – Jack Vartanian, Ana Khouri, Lorena Rabelo, and Mariana Berenguer – and supporters of the institution – Belinda e Carlos Brito, chef Daniel Boulud, fashion designer Martha Medeiros, Nick Faldo, and Waldemar Niclevicz.
+During the night, the guests of the Gala had the opportunity to contribute even more to the cause of children’s health through an auction, in which several lots were offered.
+The action counted on the support of renowned brands – IWC Schaffhausen, Montblanc, and PatBO –, of important jewelry designers – Jack Vartanian, Ana Khouri, Lorena Rabelo, and Mariana Berenguer – and of the institution’s supporters – Belinda and Carlos Brito, chef Daniel Boulud, stylist Martha Medeiros, Nick Faldo and Waldemar Niclevicz.

-Excitement also set the tom of the night, with a perform of Giulia Be, who is 19 years old and is a Brazilian pop music revelation.
-The night also had as musical guests the Broadway Youth Ensemble choir – comprised of children and young adults and that has on its curriculum over 40 appearances in Broadway shows, like “The Lion King” and “Mary Poppins” – and DJ Gaspar Muniz, who participated at a Pequeno Príncipe Gala for the second time.
+Moments of great animation also set the tone for the event, with a music performance by singer Giulia Be, who at 19 is the revelation of Brazilian pop music.
+The evening also featured the choir Broadway Youth Ensemble – formed by children and young people and which has more than 40 performances in Broadway shows, such as “The Lion King” and “Mary Poppins” – and DJ Gaspar Muniz, who participated in the Gala for the second time.

-The funds raised by the Gala Pequeno Príncipe will go towards Pequeno Príncipe Hospital’s assistance and research activities and will contribute to transform the lives of thousands of children and teenagers from all over Brazil.
+The proceeds from Pequeno Príncipe Gala are addressed to health assistance and research activities at the Pequeno Príncipe Hospital, and contribute to transforming the lives of thousands of children and adolescents from all over Brazil.